The Postpartum Recovery Tips No One Talks About—But Should

 What helps?

-• Ice packs and witch hazel pads for swelling.
+• Frida Ice packs and witch hazel pads are brilliant for easing swelling and giving you some much-needed relief.

 2. The Bathroom Struggles Are Real